alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 - Solves the membership problem.
 It can answer one question: does an element belong to a set or not?
 - Probabilistic (lossy) data structure.
 It can answer that an element **probably belongs** to a set with some probability.

-I find the following post quite comprehensive ["What are Bloom filters, and why are they useful?"][sc5-bloom-filter] by [Max Pagels][twitter-pagels].
+I find the following post quite comprehensive ["What are Bloom filters, and why are they useful?"][sc5-bloom-filter] by [@Max Pagels][twitter-pagels].
 I couldn't do it better, take a look if you aren't familiar with Bloom filters.